yeatmanlab/roar-legal-documents/studentConsentEyeTracking.md

 If you have any additional questions or concerns about our research, feel free to email us at [roar-research@stanford.edu](mailto:roar-research@stanford.edu).
 We will be more than happy to help\!

 For general information regarding questions or concerns about your rights as a research participant, please call 1-866-680-2906 to reach the Administrative Panel on Human Subjects in Medical Research, Stanford University.

-*Agreement obtained through checkbox/key press/mouse click:*
+By clicking continue below I acknowledge that,

-\[ X \] I confirm that I have a webcam, and I agree to have my webcam track my eyes.
+I confirm that I have a webcam, and I agree to have my webcam track my eyes.
 I understand that the webcam will record or save video data and that it will be deleted once analysis is complete.

-\[ X \] I agree to have my voice recorded.
+I agree to have my voice recorded.
 This data will only be used for data analysis purposes, will be stored securely, and will not be shared with others outside the lab.

-\[ X \]  I agree to participate in this research.
+I agree to participate in this research.
 Participation in this research is voluntary, and I can stop at any time without penalty.
 I feel that I understand what I am getting into, and I know I am free to discontinue the experiment with no consequence to myself.

+If you agree to participate, please press continue.